jacob-w-gable/alpha_centauri/stl/README.md

 Of course, the advantage of Amoeba King's over Amoeba v1's, is support for per-key LED backlighting.

-If you simply want to handwire, either case will do, though the v1 case will use _slightly_ more material.
+If you simply want to handwire, either case will do, though the King case will use _slightly_ more material.

 ![Case Render](case_render.png)